Home insurance for homeowners

 Try our simplified quote and start saving!

-As a homeowner and member of a group insured with The Personal, you can get all-risk insurance to protect your property against most accidental damage and liability coverages to protect you in the event of injury to others or damage to their property.
+If so, you can get all-risk insurance to protect your property against most accidental damage, as well as liability coverage to protect you in the event of injury to others or damage to their property.
+See the main coverages included in our all-risk insurance!

 This covers you in case you injure someone or damage their property by accident.